-Note: Quantity calculations are based on the proposed ROW shown on the Geometric Schematic Design July 2022, overlain on mapped land use categories across the Project Area.
-The quantities may not match those indicated in other resource sections such as park properties or farmland as they may be based on different data sources.
+NOTE: The data for the Blue Alternative have been updated based on the May 2023 95% Geometric Design Schematic for the Blue Alternative (A+E+C) (Appendix B).
+For the Purple, Brown, and Gold Alternatives quantity calculations are based on changes to Segments A, E, and C in the May 2023 95% schematic, and the proposed ROW shown on the July 1, 2022 60% Geometric Design Schematic for Segments B and D. The quantities may not match those indicated in other resource sections such as park properties or farmland as they may be based on different data sources.
 Acres shown are approximate.
 All acreages have been rounded to the tenth of an acre and some figures or 'Totals' may reflect rounding error.

-1 - City of McKinney Pump Station, 7560 W. University Drive

-2 - Undeveloped/Vacant - land not in active agricultural use but cleared for development, may have access to utilities

-3 - Existing ROW limits are interpreted based on GIS data; actual existing ROW limits (based on survey) were not available for existing roadways.
+- 1 City of McKinney Pump Station, 7560 W. University Drive - 2 Undeveloped/Vacant land not in active agricultural use but cleared for development, may have access to utilities - 3 Existing ROW limits are interpreted based on GIS data; actual existing ROW limits (based on survey) were not available for existing roadways.